txpipe/pix/README.md

 ## Features

 - Generate unique NFTs from attribute files
-- Ordering defined in the config
+- Layer ordering defined in the config
 - Output rarity data
+- Sets (groups of the same layers with different image files)
+- Conditional Layer Rendering (based on sets or traits within a previous layer)
+- Starting count at 1 or 0
+- Simple or Advanced rarity configurations
 - Integrates with [nft maker](https://nft-maker.io)
   - generate metadata template
   - upload collections